UPCOMING EVENTS

 19th & 20th Century Immigration records

 This is an intermediate class discussing a range of immigration records.
 We will review influential naturalization laws, what types are records are available for genealogical research beyond ship manifests and naturalization, and how to get records you cannot find online.
-Includes handouts.
+Includes handout.

 Who were the Riccis?